-This is why Dominique Anglade is presenting his ambitious ECO Project, which represents $100 billion in public and private investments.
-ECO is Quebec’ largest economic project since Robert Bourassa’s James Bay project.
+This is why Dominique Anglade is presenting her ambitious ECO Project, which represents $100 billion in public and private investments.
+ECO is Quebec’s largest economic project since Robert Bourassa’s James Bay project.

 Moreover, green hydrogen can meet the energy needs of several manufacturing sectors that use large quantities of fossil energy and whose processes do not lend themselves to electrification, including steel, refining and cement.

 To achieve our ambitious energy transition goals, we will:

 - Support the research and development of new hydrogen production and distribution technologies;

 - Support the technological development of various processes for the production of hydrogen and other clean biofuels from residual materials, including those from agriculture and forestry;

 - Support projects to supply green hydrogen to major industrial facilities and the development of strategic hubs near port facilities to supply hydrogen to truck and forklift fleets, trains and ships.